Our Ethics & Project Selection Policy

 When evaluating potential partnerships, we follow a structured approach:

-All new inquiries are reviewed against our core ethical criteria by our team.
-Projects that clearly violate our ethical boundaries are politely declined.
+All new inquiries are reviewed collectively against our ethical criteria by our team.
+This process ensures multiple perspectives are considered.

 Discovery Conversation